The ESfS organizing committee members are all geoscience volunteers.

 Program Delivery Chair – Helen Isaac

-Helen works part-time for CREWES at the University of Calgary, where she specializes in seismic data processing, interpretation and modelling.
-Helen has been a very active volunteer with the CSEG for many years and has been deeply committed to ESfS since its inception in 2010.
+Helen has a Ph.D in Geophysics and works sporadically for CREWES at the University of Calgary, where she specializes in seismic data processing and interpretation with integration of geologic data.
+Helen has been a very active volunteer with the CSEG for many years, serving as a Director for the CSEG Foundation, on the CSEG Executive, and on the Recorder and Outreach Committees.
+She has been deeply committed to ESfS since its inception in 2010.

-Helen is responsible for coordinating all aspects of student visits.
-She coordinates school sign-ups and communications, prepares the school rotation schedule, compiles volunteer guide requirements, coordinates buses, prepares school packages and provides them with an itinerary letter, prepares geoscience reference materials for educators, creates the Scavenger Hunt Booklets, works with exhibitors to prepare Q&A for the booklets, coordinates bag stuffing, and compiles materials for the students’ bags and the teachers’ bags.
+Helen is responsible for coordinating all aspects of student and youth group visits.
+She coordinates group sign-ups and communications, prepares the rotation schedules and volunteer guide requirements, coordinates buses, and prepares school packages.
+She also creates the Scavenger Hunt Booklets and compiles materials for the teachers’ bags and digital geoscience reference information for educators.

-Budget & Finance Chair – Annette Milbradt and Vice-Chair – Maverick Cue
+Budget & Finance Chair – Annette Milbradt and Vice-Chair Cathy Martin

 Annette is a retired Geophysicist, interested in geoscience outreach.
 She has served as a Director for the CSEG Foundation and also volunteers with other CSEG Foundation Outreach initiatives.
 She has been involved with ESfS since it started in 2010.